By All Means Initiative

-The Education Redesign Lab launched By All Means in 2016 to rethink education and child development systems in partnership with local communities.
+Cradle-to-career collaborative action to rethink education and child development systems in partnership with local communities and leaders

-Our cross-sector work supports local communities as they create integrated systems of child-well being and education.
+Our cross-sector collaborative action work supports local communities as they create integrated systems of child well-being and education.

-To accelerate the work, the Harvard Graduate School of Education hosts a series of biannual convenings that bring together policymakers, educators, and community leaders to re-envision public education and its governance.
-See the By All Means Convening Catalog.
+To accelerate the work, we have hosted a series of convenings that bring together policymakers, educators, and community leaders to re-envision public education and its governance.
+You can find a catalog of all presentations and materials from past convenings here